-Admission Requirements: In addition to the admission requirements established for the College, entry into the Protective Services Certificate program requires proficiency in English, mathematics, and reading.
+Admission Requirements: In addition to the admission requirements established for the College, entry into the Protective Services (Private Security) Certificate program requires proficiency in English, mathematics, and reading.
 If you do not meet entry requirements or if placement test scores indicate a need for further preparation, you will be placed in the appropriate developmental studies course(s) in English, mathematics, and/or reading.
 These developmental course credits do not apply toward degrees or certificates.
 If you are required to take two or more developmental courses you will need additional semesters to complete the program.

-Program Requirements: The Certificate in Protective Services is designed to improve the jobrelated skills of the person engaged in protective services duties.
+Program Requirements: The Certificate in Protective Services (Private Security) is designed to improve the job-related skills of the person engaged in protective services duties.
 You will be advised as to which courses are most applicable in your field of interest.
-You must complete a minimum of 44 credits in the curriculum to be awarded a Certificate in Protective Services.
+You must complete a minimum of 44 credits in the curriculum to be awarded a Certificate in Protective Services (Private Security).

 Note: All courses must be approved by the Administration of Justice Program Advisor.
 Graduates of Protective Services and Private Security Training Programs may receive advanced standing credit for some program requirements.
-Additional course credits may be received for relevant and qualified in-service protective services training courses.
+Additional course credits may be received for relevant and qualified inservice protective services training courses.
 Students must be enrolled in the Administration of Justice Program in order to have previous protective services/private security training experiences evaluated.

-First Sen nester Lecture Hours Course Credit
+First Se ecture Hours Course Credit

+1113130 IIIUƏLUI

-ENG III College Composition I 3 0 3
+ENG III ADJ 100 College Composition I Survey of Criminal 3 0 3

+Justice 3 0 3

-ADJ 100 Survey of Criminal Justin ce 3 0 3
+Principles of Sociology 3 0 3

-SOC 200 SDV 100 Principles of Sociology College Success Skills 3 1 0 0 3 1
+SDV 100 College Success Skills 1 0 1

-Total - J 10 0 10
+Total 10 0 10

-Second S emester
+Second Semester

-ADJ 130 Introduction to Criminal Law 3 0 3
+ADJ 130 Introduction to

+Criminal Law 3 0 3

-SOC 235 Juvenile Delinquency 3 0 3
+Juvenile Delinquency 3 0 3

-ENG 112 SOC 215 College Composition II Sociology of the Family 3 0 3
+College Composition II 3 0 3

+Sociology of the Family /

-or 268 Social Problems 3 0 3
+or Social Problems 3 0 3

-Total 12 0 12
+Total 0

+IULAI IZ U IZ

 Third Se mester

 ADJ 150 Introduction to

-Secunty Admin.
+Security Admin.
 3 0 3

+Principles of Psycholog y 3 0 3

-PSY 200 ITE 115 Principles of Psychology Introduction to Compute er 0 3
+ITE 115 Introduction to Comput er

+Applications and

-Applications and Conce pts3 2 4
+Concepts 3 2 4

 Total 9 2 10

 Fourth S emester

-ADJ 227 ADJ 257 SOC 236 Constitutional Law Loss Prevention 3 3 3 0 0 0 3 3 3
+ADJ 227 Constitutional Law 3 0 3

+Loss Prevention 3 Ō 3

+Criminology 3 0 3

-HLT 116 Criminology Personal Wellness 3 0 3
+HLT 116 Personal Wellness 3 0 3

+Total 12 0 12

+Total Minimum Credits for the Certificate in Protective Services (Private Security)

-Note: In selecting courses, students should seek the advice of the AD Program Advisor in order to assure courses taken are consistent with transfer or career goals.
+Note: In selecting courses, students should seek the advice of the ADJ Program Advisor in order to ensure courses taken are consistent with transfer or career goals.